 Emission factors for two types of cattle housing are currently defined; slurry systems (solid-floor, cubicle housing with scraped passage) and deep litter straw-bedded housing generating farmyard manure (FYM).
-There is no differentiation between dairy and beef cattle, but a different EF was derived for calves on deep litter based on limited measurement data and the assumption that the straw bedding to excreta ratio is much greater for calves than for older cattle (Table 1).
-The underlying studies from which these EFs are derived are given in Annex 1 (Table A1).
+There is no differentiation between dairy and beef cattle (Table A1.1).
+The underlying studies from which these EFs are derived are given in Annex 1 (Table AN1).